-A printed copy of the report will be made available upon request at the safety and security office.
+A printed copy of the report will be made available upon request.
 In addition, all prospective students and employees are informed about the availability of the report through a statement on applications.
 The department of safety and security will present educational programs to aid the university community in understanding the Clery Act.